KauzClay/docs-tap/install-gitops/sops.hbs.md

 This topic tells you how to install Tanzu Application Platform (commonly known as TAP) through GitOps with secrets managed in a Git repository.

->**Caution**
+> **Caution** Tanzu Application Platform (GitOps) is currently in beta and is intended for evaluation
+> and test purposes only.
+Do not use in a production environment.
 >
-> - Tanzu Application Platform (GitOps) is currently in beta and is intended for evaluation and test purposes only.
-Do not use in a production environment.
-> - Tanzu GitOps Reference Implementation (RI) does not support changing the secrets management strategy for a cluster.
+> Tanzu GitOps Reference Implementation (RI) does not support changing the secrets management strategy
+> for a cluster.

 ## <a id='prereqs'></a>Prerequisites